 A herniated disc or IVDD diagnosis can cause canine paralysis, mobility loss, and severe back pain.
-The support of a dog back brace can help to relieve IVDD back pain and help pets to stay active longer.
+The support of a dog back brace can help to relieve IVDD back pain and allow pets to stay active longer.

 How Do Dog Back Braces Work?